Exact Solutions in Higher-Dimensional Lovelock and $AdS_5$ Chern-Simons Gravity: Lovelock and Chern--Simons Gravity in a Spherically Symmetric Background

 \subsubsection{Lovelock and $AdS_5$ Chern--Simons Gravity}

-To conclude the search for exact solutions in the 5-dimensional space-time, we find Euler-Lagrange equations solutions in the most general case, where no coupling constants are neglected in the action~\eqref{lovelock point like}.
+To conclude the search for exact solutions in the 5-dimensional space-time, we find Euler--Lagrange equations solutions in the most general case, where no coupling constants are neglected in the action~\eqref{lovelock point like}.
 The equations of motion are:

 Here, the imposition $P(r) = 1/Q(r)$ is not required to solve the equations of motion.
 As a matter of fact, the general solution of the Euler--Lagrange equations is:

 where the constants $s,u,v,w,x,y,z$, arising in $P(r)^2$, are defined in Appendix~\ref{APPB}.
 By setting $P(r) = 0$, the following horizons occur, namely: